-Carlos Gonzalez Regalado is a PhD candidate at the Governance and Regulation Chair.
+Carlos Gonzalez Regalado is a PhD researcher at the Governance and Regulation Chair.
 Carlos’ research is currently focusing on Culture, institutions and non-market strategies.
 Before joining the Chair in November 2017, he worked for Ecuadorian Government in topics related to energy, trade and competition.
 Carlos holds a BSc in Economics from the Pontifical Catholic University of Ecuador, a MSc in Economics and a MSc in Econometrics and Mathematical Economics from Tilburg University.

 Agnieszka Marta MAJEWSKA

 Agnieszka Marta Majewska is a PhD researcher at the Governance and Regulation Chair.
 Agnieszka’s research is currently focusing on firms’ non-market strategies in the retail sector.
 Before joining the Chair in November 2016, Agnieszka worked as an international business developer for a French energy efficiency service company.
 Graduated in 2013 from SciencesPo.
 Paris with major in European Business, Agnieszka also holds a Master degree in Social-economy from Adam Mickiewicz University in Poland.